SparkPost/support-docs/content/momentum/4/4-preface.md

 ---
-lastUpdated: "03/27/2020"
+lastUpdated: "05/21/2024"
 title: "Preface"
-description: "Certain typographical conventions are used in this document Take a moment to familiarize yourself with the following examples Text in this style indicates executable programs such as ecelerity Text in this style is used when referring to file names For example The ecelerity conf file is used to configure Momentum..."
+description: "Certain typographical conventions are used in this document Take a moment to familiarize yourself with the following examples"
 ---

 ## <a name="typographical"></a> Typographical Conventions Used in This Document